Bad Axe 12" Hybrid Dovetail/ Small Tenon Back Saw

 (return to sizing menu)

-A high-end, black pearl nickel-plated finish is now available for the carbon steel sawback on this saw.
+High-end, black pearl nickel-plated or bright silver nickel-plated finishes are available for our carbon steel sawbacks and fasteners.
 Nickel-plating is particularly durable, on par with stainless steel in its ability to withstand the corrosive nature of humidity and coastal air on carbon steel.
 You'll find this finish on high-end firearms, and on other applications where form and substance converge at a high level.
-And on that note, it looks just great--the deep black pearl lustre of this finish on carbon steel polished at 400 grit not only looks fabulous, but serves a completly practical role in scratch and corrosion resistance.
+And on that note, it looks just great--the deep black pearl lustre of this finish on carbon steel polished at 240 grit not only looks fabulous, but serves a completly practical role in scratch and corrosion resistance.
 With proper care, this saw will look just as good a century from now as it does today.

 So there is your 300-pound cheesecake of choice overload when trying to determine how best to trick out your Bad Axe saw.
 Can't decide?
 That's okay--you have up until the week before I build your saw to finalize the look you want.
 Starting to feel like a 16-year-old girl at this point?
 Sure you do.
 Dovetail saws are the prom queens of your saw till, and they may as well wear a little lipstick.
 Some do it with brass.
 Bad Axers like doing it with steel.